GalRabin/iam-service/README.md

 ## Description
 This is a simple service which manage user and group relations.

+## Docker hub
+There is always updated docker image in docker hub: `galrabin/iam-service:latest`

 ## Contribution
 1. Install package - `poetry install`
 2. Install pre-commit - `pre-commit install`